Switching to Coir Coco Peat: Ecological and Practical Reasons

 Away from the finite amounts of peat moss in existence, mining it leads to greenhouse emissions.
 Carbon is released into the atmosphere, depleting what is left of our protective ozone layer.

 Enter coir.
 The byproduct of the multi-talented coconut.
-Coir is the result of processing the threadlike fibers on the husk of coconuts.
+Coir is the result of processing the threadlike fibres on the husk of coconuts.
 Used for everything from coir door mats, to brushes, brooms and chairs.
 Coconuts products have become a sweeping ecological statement.

 Coco peat is perfect for maximum yield.
-Jam packed with nutrients and good bacteria – a result of natural occurring lignins – coir coco peats are a farmer’s dream.
+Jam-packed with nutrients and good bacteria – a result of natural occurring lignins – coir coco peats are a farmer’s dream.
 With pH levels ranging closer to the neutral scale, rather than acidic like peat, you can in a manner of saying, plug and play.
 Simply plant your seeds and watch them grow, with no need to add lime.

 Hydroponic growers probably already know how beneficial coir is for their indoor plants.
 But there is an added advantage to it.
 Coir coco peat is completely recyclable, after using it as an effective growing medium indoors, you can transfer it into your garden: using it to reinforce your plain and simple garden soil.

-Coir dust, as it coco peat is also referred to, has a fantastic composition and texture.
+Coir dust, or coco peat is also referred to, has a fantastic composition and texture.
 It is able to retain water effectively, preventing leaching of nutrients.
 Also, the structure of coir makes it hard to break or shrink, letting you use it for a far longer period of time, compared to peat moss.
 This saves you a significant amount when looking to buy soil conditioners.

 So, why wait?
 Switch to coir coco peat today.